 An available resource in one instance, for example returning to live with a family member, may not be available in seemingly similar circumstances.
 Each case must be investigated separately.
 For example, an applicant for THA who leaves a friend or relative's residence may be determined to have an available housing resource, if after an investigation the SSD determines the applicant has permission of the friend or relative to return to the residence.
-However, a housing resource should not be considered available if after an investigation it is found that the primary tenant, who is not a legally responsible relative of the applicant, declines to allow the applicant to return to the residence.
+However, a housing resource should not be considered available if after an investigation it is found that the primary tenant, who is not a legally responsible relative of the applicant provides a reasonable justification to decline to allow the applicant to return to the residence.
+A "reasonable justification" shall be determined on a totality of factors which may include the relationship of the primary tenant to the applicant, the length of stay of the applicant at the residence, the reason for the primary tenant declining permission to return to the residence, and any potential hardships in permitting the applicant to return to the residence.

-A housing resource may not be considered available if it requires a tenant to seek permission from a landlord for the residency of the client, and the primary tenant who is not a legally responsible relative refuses to seek such permission.
-Additionally, a housing resource cannot be considered available if the residency of the client would violate lease provisions or otherwise be considered illegal, even if the client had previously resided in such circumstances.
+A housing resource may not be considered available if it requires a primary tenant or leaseholder to seek permission from a lessor for the residency of the applicant, and such permission has been rejected, or would not be granted.
+However, if there is a possibility or procedure to procure permission from a lessor to reside at the housing resource, the fact that the primary tenant has not yet requested such permission does not mean that the housing resource is unavailable.
+Refusal by a primary tenant or leaseholder to seek permission where clear, convincing and credible evidence exists that such permission would be granted does not make the housing resource unavailable.
+Finally, a housing resource should not be considered available if the residency of the applicant would violate lease provisions or otherwise be considered illegal, even if the applicant had previously resided in the resource.